The Data Center Rundown

 Data center grid integration strategies

-Major technology corporations convened at the White House to commit to covering the energy consumption associated with their data center operations.
+Major technology firms convened at the White House to commit financial resources toward covering the power consumption needs of their data centers.

 Read at Bisnow→